finley03/glTests/README.md

 This is a basic opengl framework I'm slowly making.
 I wish to grow it into quite a capable program, although that will take time.

 The program is made to compile in Visual C++, although it may compile fine in others
+Note: program includes code for VC++ memory leak detection, this will need to be removed if you try and use a different compiler

 ### Dependancies: